 23That same night he arose, and taking his two wives, his two maidservants, and his eleven children, he crossed the ford of the Jabbok.
 24After taking them across the stream, he sent across all his possessions.
 25Jacob was left alone.
 And a man wrestled with him until the break of dawn.
 26When he saw that he had not prevailed against him, he wrenched Jacob’s hip at its socket, so that the socket of his hip was strained as he wrestled with him.
 27Then he said, “Let me go, for dawn is breaking.”
 But he answered, “I will not let you go, unless you bless me.”
 28Said the other, “What is your name?”
 He replied, “Jacob.”
 29Said he, “Your name shall no longer be Jacob, but Israel, for you have strivenc with d-beings divine and human,-d and have prevailed.”
 30Jacob asked, “Pray tell me your name.”
 But he said, “You must not ask my name!”
 And he took leave of him there.
 31So Jacob named the place Peniel,e meaning, “I have seen a divine being face to face, yet my life has been preserved.”
 32The sun rose upon him as he passed Penuel, limping on his hip.
 33That is why the children of Israel to this day do not eat the thigh muscle that is on the socket of the hip, since Jacob’s hip socket was wrenched at the thigh muscle.

 33 1Looking up, Jacob saw Esau coming, accompanied by four hundred men.
 He divided the children among Leah, Rachel, and the two maids, 2putting the maids and their children first, Leah and her children next, and Rachel and Joseph last.
 3He himself went on ahead and bowed low to the ground seven times until he was near his brother.
 4Esau ran to greet him.
 He embraced him and, falling on his neck, he kissed him; and they wept.
 5Looking about, he saw the women and the children.
 “Who,” he asked, “are these with you?”
 He answered, “The children with whom God has favored your servant.”
-6Then the maids, with their children, came forward and bowed low; 7next Leah, with her children, came forward and bowed low; and last, Joseph and Rachel came forward and bowed low; 8And he asked, “What do you mean by all this company which I have met?”
+6Then the maids, with their children, came forward and bowed low; 7next Leah, with her children, came forward and bowed low; and last, Joseph and Rachel came forward and bowed low.
+8And he asked, “What do you mean by all this company which I have met?”
 He answered, “To gain my lord’s favor.”
 9Esau said, “I have enough, my brother; let what you have remain yours.”
 10But Jacob said, “No, I pray you; if you would do me this favor, accept from me this gift; for to see your face is like seeing the face of God, and you have received me favorably.
 11Please accept my present which has been brought to you, for God has favored me and I have plenty.”
 And when he urged him, he accepted.

 12And [Esau] said, “Let us start on our journey, and I will proceed at your pace.”
 13But he said to him, “My lord knows that the children are frail and that the flocks and herds, which are nursing, are a care to me; if they are driven hard a single day, all the flocks will die.
 14Let my lord go on ahead of his servant, while I travel slowly, at the pace of the cattle before me and at the pace of the children, until I come to my lord in Seir.”